gaehlerm/SoftwareEngineering/README.md

 You might be already working in a company, or at least you soon will be.
 Your boss is not going to let you write code for a month just for the sake of writing code.
 You will be spending quite a lot of time in meetings and talking to other people about figuring out what you should do exactly.
 What your customers want.

-The fourth rule of software engineering
+The fourth rule of software engineering:

 **We write code in order to create value for our customers.**